UIUC-SINE/ipython-cells/README.md

 ```

 You can freely add/delete/rename cells in the downloaded `my_notebook.py`.  `my_notebook.py` is automatically reloaded when changes are made.

+Alternatively, you can create a new .py file from scratch without starting from a Jupyter notebook.
+See the [cell delimiter syntax](#cell-delimiter-syntax).

 ## Other Features